 I must say, there were positive impacts as well.
 Not on the business but as a nation we did unite against COVID.
 The best thing I love about the impacts is hygiene.
 I washed my hands, I don’t know, maybe 30 times a day.

 We are following all the government-instructed health guidelines.
 We canceled games and concerts and didn’t fuss about it.
 We made it through as a nation.

 Things are getting back to normal.
 We are collecting cars and still paying top cash (sorry had to sell).
 We have measures in place if a customer feels uncomfortable dealing with one of our collection agents face to face.
 We organise a no-contact car collection and pay via bank transfer.

-On site, we have COVID tracer QR Code and encourage visitors to scan when they visit us.
+On site, we have a COVID tracer QR Code and encourage visitors to scan when they visit us.
 We have hand sanitisers available and clean the premises on regular basis.
-I, as the business owner, put the customers and my staff health and safety as top priority.
+I, as the business owner, put the customers and my staff health and safety as the top priority.
 So if you want to visit us, be rest assured it is well prepared.

 How does the future look for the car wrecking industry?

 As New Zealand moves towards the future with the hope of soon seeing a post-COVID world, the question of how the auto industry, specifically the car-wrecking industry, will change after the pandemic arises.